 Now in modern days the powder surfing torch has been passed, learn more in our Wolfgang Nyvelt Wolle Interview

 What’s interesting to note is the fact that most of the companies and people listed in this article started out on the east coast.
 When the waves are flat and your local hills are the same, people tend to adapt especially these pioneers that helped shape the sport of snowboarding.

 At the end of the day, you’re guaranteed without fail to have a heck of a time enjoying whatever you decide to call the art of sliding around on snow without bindings.

 Looking for some boards to go surfing on snow?
-Take a look at some of the top powder surfing boards.
+Take a look at some of the top 5 powder boards.